 Cases with evidence of severe bodily injuries or that involve the use of a deadly weapon are much more compelling in favor of domestic violence criminal charges being filed.
 These situations create a clearer picture of intent to cause serious harm to another which is a serious criminal matter.

-In such cases of aggravated assault, getting domestic violence charges dismissed is far more complicated and requires a well planned and coordinated defense.
+In such cases of aggravated assault, getting domestic violence charges dropped is far more complicated and requires a well planned and coordinated defense.

 Hire a Criminal Defense Attorney to Fight Your Case

 Having criminal charges over your head makes an already regrettable situation feel even worse.
-Depending on the prosecutor assigned, getting domestic violence charges dismissed presents a challenge.
+Depending on the prosecutor assigned, getting domestic violence charges dropped presents a challenge.

-We recommend you not agree to any further interviews or answer any questions from a law enforcement officer without an attorney present.
+We recommend you not agree to any further interviews or answer any questions from a law enforcement officer without an experienced criminal defense attorney present.
 We also recommend you do not delay in hiring an attorney to help you determine what is the best path to getting the charges dropped.

 The sooner you contact us to help you with your case, the sooner we can come up with your best chance for a dismissal.
 The circumstances surrounding domestic violence are confusing and complex, but with our experience, we’ll clear a path toward the best possible outcome for you.

-James Gill has many years of experience serving as both an Austin DWI lawyer but also as a domestic violence attorney in Texas.
+James Gill has many years of experience serving as both an Austin DWI lawyer but also as a criminal defense and domestic violence attorney in Texas.

 Call today to schedule a consultation at 512-448-4560.
-The Law Offices of James Gill, PLLC serves all of Austin, Westlake, Kyle, Buda, San Marcos, and the surrounding TX communities.
+The Law Offices of James Gill, PLLC serves all of Travis County and Austin, including Westlake, Kyle, Buda, San Marcos, and the surrounding TX communities.